tamram/azure-docs-sdk-java/docs-ref-services/sql.md

 ## Management API

-Create and manage Azure SQL Database instances in your subscription with the management API.
+Create and manage Azure SQL Database resources in your subscription with the management API.

 [Add a dependency](https://maven.apache.org/guides/getting-started/index.html#How_do_I_use_external_dependencies) to your Maven `pom.xml` file to use the management API in your project.

 ```XML